-The couse is designed to serve as a general introduction for students to acquire a foundation in current network technologies for Local Area Networks and the Internet.
-The course provides an introducation to the hardware, software, terminology, components, design, and connections of a network, as well at the topologies and protocols for LANs.
-It convers LAN-user concepts and the basic function of system administration and operation.
+The course is designed to serve as a general introduction for students to acquire a foundation in current network technologies for Local Area Networks and the Internet.
+The course provides an introduction to the hardware, software, terminology, components, design, and connections of a network, as well at the topologies and protocols for LANs.
+It covers LAN-user concepts and the basic function of system administration and operation.
+Didactic portions of this course may be available via distance education delivery methods.
+Outside work required.